Bikepacking: Here’s how to pick your perfect bike

 Each of these has its unique pros and cons, which we will have a further look at in this article.

-How to find your perfect bikepacking bike?
+How to how to pick your perfect bike?

 A bikepacking bike can be a fairly big investment, so it is good to think about it carefully.
 Let’s discuss the three options below: